-Xiaowen Chongqing City
+By Xiaowen, Chongqing City

-When I had just began serving my sentence, I wasn’t able to handle this type of cruel ravaging by the prison police.
-All kinds of intense manual labor and ideological pressure made it hard to breathe, not to mention that I had to have all sorts of contact with the prisoners.
-I also had to endure the maltreatment and insults of the devilish prison police and the prisoners….
-I was frequently persecuted and put in a tight spot.
-Several times, I sank into despair, especially when I thought of the length of my nine-year sentence, I felt a burst of desolate helplessness and didn’t know how many times I had cried—to the point that I thought about suicide to free myself from the pain that I was in.
-Every time I sank into extreme sorrow and couldn’t support myself, I would urgently pray and cry out to God and God would enlighten and guide me: “You can’t die yet.
+When I had only just begun my prison sentence, I couldn’t stand this kind of cruel ravaging within the prison, and all the different kinds of high-intensity labor pressure and the ideological pressure made me feel like I couldn’t breathe.
+Add to that coming into contact with all kinds of other prisoners and having to endure the physical and verbal abuse and insults of the prison guards and head prisoners.
+I was often tormented to desperation and I fell into despair many times.
+In particular, whenever I would think of the incredibly long prison term of nine years, I would feel such desolation and helplessness.
+I don’t know how many times I cried, and I even thought of death as a way to free me from this kind of suffering.
+Whenever I felt myself falling into extreme sorrow and I felt that I couldn’t go on any longer, I would urgently pray and call on God, and God’s words would enlighten and guide me: “You can’t die yet.
 You must clench your fists and resolutely continue to live; you must live a life for God.
 When people have truth within them then they have this resolve and never again desire to die; when death threatens you, you will say, ‘O God, I am unwilling to die; I still do not know You.
-I still have not repaid Your love. … I must bear good witness of God.
+I still have not repaid Your love.
+I must die only after coming to know You well.’ … If you do not understand God’s intention and only ruminate on your suffering, then the more you think about it the harder it will be to bear—that is a bother—and so begins the torment of death.
+If you understand truth, you will say, ‘I have not yet obtained truth.
+I must properly expend myself for God.
+I must bear good witness of God.
 I must repay God’s love.
 After that, it doesn’t matter how I die.
 Then I will have lived a satisfactory life.
-Regardless of who else is dying, I will not die now; I must tenaciously continue to live’” (“How to Know Man’s Nature” in Records of Christ’s Talks).
-God’s words were like the soft and gentle sight of my mother placating my lonely heart.
-They were also like my father using both hands to warmly and gently wipe the tears from my face.
-Straightway, a warm current and power rushed through my heart.
-Even though I was physically suffering in the dark prison, attempting suicide was not the will of God.
-I wouldn’t be able to testify of God and would also have become Satan’s laughing stock.
-It would be a testimony if I walked out alive from this demonic prison after nine years.
-God’s words gave me the courage to go on with my life and I made a resolution in my heart: No matter what difficulties lie ahead of me, I will diligently go on living; I will live courageously and strong and will certainly testify to God’s satisfaction.
+Regardless of who else is dying, I will not die now; I must tenaciously continue to live’” (“Only by Pursuing the Truth Can You Obtain Changes in Your Disposition” in Records of Christ’s Talks).
+God’s words shone like a light as soft and gentle as a mother, pacifying my lonely heart, and they were like a father’s warm hands, wiping the tears from my face.
+At once, a breath of warmth and a breath of strength surged through my heart.
+I understood that though my flesh must suffer pain in this dark prison, yet it was not God’s will that I should seek death; if I couldn’t bear witness for God then I would become a joke of Satan.
+If after nine years I could walk out of this demonic prison, then that would be my testimony.
+God’s words gave me the courage to live on and I became secretly resolved in my heart: No matter how many difficulties lie ahead, I shall live on.
+I shall live bravely, live strongly, and I absolutely will bear witness for God and satisfy Him.

-Pure Love Without Blemish is the hymn I most loved to sing in prison; now, I want to use my real actions to offer the most pure love to God!
+“Pure Love Without Blemish” was the hymn I most loved to sing in prison, and today I want to devote my purest love to God through taking practical action!

 1. “Ringleader of all evil” refers to the old devil.
 This phrase expresses extreme dislike.